MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/create-secure-guest-sharing-environment.md

 # Create a secure guest sharing environment

 In this article, we'll walk through a variety of options for creating a secure guest sharing environment in Microsoft 365.
-This is an example scenario to give you an idea of the options available.
+These are examples to give you an idea of the options available.
 You can use these procedures in different combinations to meet the security and compliance needs of your organization.

 This article includes: